International Workshop on

 - memory management and emerging memory technologies

-- the role of OS and runtime system in minimizing power usage
+- the role of the OS and runtime system in minimizing power usage